 At her alma mater, Florida A&M University she led the student magazine Journey to multiple awards over two years and was the beat reporter at The Famuan for the University’s administration during a tumultuous time.
-She was an NABJ Columbia University fellow in 2017 and also a State Department Gilman Scholar while she studied abroad in Barcelona, Spain.
+She was an NABJ Columbia University fellow in 2017 and also a State Department Gilman Scholar in 2015 while she studied abroad in Barcelona, Spain.

 TyLisa graduated with the highest honors in April 2017 with a B.S. from FAMU’s School of Journalism.